Kindness: The character strength we could all flex a little more

-- Giving blood is more important than ever, plus it is still possible to do during lockdown.
-Go to Give Blood to find out more about donating during the pandemic.
+- Giving blood is more important than ever.
+Go to Give Blood to find out more.

-- Host a virtual fundraising event for a charity you support.
-With multiple events being cancelled or postponed during the pandemic, many charities – especially some of the smaller ones – have lost essential donations from fundraising activities.
-Hold a virtual quiz or Facebook fundraiser for causes close to your heart.
+- Host a fundraising event for a charity you support.
+With multiple events being cancelled or postponed during the pandemic, many charities – especially some of the smaller ones – lost essential donations from fundraising activities.

 - Write a letter or card to someone you are close to who would really appreciate the small gesture.
 Receiving a letter in the post is a lovely act of kindness.
 Maybe this letter can be one of thanks for the support and love they have shown to you, or this could be an opportunity to say something you might find difficult to express in person or on the phone.

 - Fill your social media with messages of hope, support and kindness.
 Mute those accounts which promote negativity and cause you anxiety, stress or trigger low self-esteem buttons.
-My all-time favourite kindness ambassador is Dr Radha, known for her presence on BBC Radio One and shows like CBeebies, Dr Radha launched and curates the Instagram account be_one_thing which gives you daily prompts to think about kindness.
-Go and follow her immediately!
+My all-time favourite kindness ambassador is Dr Radha who curates the Instagram account be_one_thing which gives you daily prompts to think about kindness.
+Go and follow her immediately.

 - Practice loving-kindness meditation, the essence of a meditation rooted in compassion.
 The original name of this practice is Metta Bhavana which comes from the Pali language.
 ‘Metta’ means love in the non-romantic sense, and ‘Bhavana’ means development or cultivation.
 It gives us an opportunity to build on our positive emotions, to cultivate self-compassion and reduces subjective feelings of suffering.
-By developing this within ourselves we can, therefore, demonstrate to others.
-There are many guided loving-kindness meditations online; you can find one to listen to here by the organisation the Greater Good Science Centre.
+By developing this within ourselves we can demonstrate to others.
+There are many guided loving-kindness meditations online; you can find one to listen to here .

 Ruth Cooper-Dickson is a Positive Psychology Practitioner and qualified Coach, who has studied Applied Positive Psychology and Coaching Psychology.
 She is the Founder and MD of the global mental wealth people consultancy, CHAMPS, partnering with progressive organisations helping them to ingrain a culture of positive mental wealth.
 Ruth is a passionate runner, an addicted life-long learner and a lover of all things cake!